Views: 1

 Until you find in annihilation the smallness of your being

-you’ll never see the truth in permanence
+you’ll never see the truth in the permanence

 First he throws you down the path in abasement